elen

 • Discern the physician-centered nature of the system

-• Explain the status of health professionals
+• explain the status of health professionals

-• Distinguish the specificities of the production and distribution of services, and in particular health services, in relation to the production and distribution of material goods
+• distinguish the specificities of the production and distribution of services, and in particular health services, in relation to the production and distribution of material goods

 • Interpret and describe the relationship between wellbeing and ill health

-• Calculate the mortality and morbidity rates of a population
+• calculate the mortality and morbidity rates of a population

 • Calculate health service indicators

-• Classify health systems and state their objectives
+• classify health systems and state their objectives

 • Identify difficulties and problems in assessing and evaluating the quality of health services